Bawcomville, Louisiana

 Bawcomville is an unincorporated community and census-designated place in Ouachita Parish, Louisiana, United States.
 Its population was 3,588 as of the 2010 census.

+The Redneck Christmas Parade is held annually in Bawcomville.

 Geography

 According to the U.S. Census Bureau, the community has an area of 3.744 mi2; 3.167 mi2 of its area is land, and 0.577 mi2 is water.

 Prior to 2010, the Census Bureau included both Bawcomville and Brownsville in the Brownsville-Bawcomville census-designated place for statistical purposes.

 Demographics

+Bawcomville first appeared in the 2010 U.S. census split out along with the Brownsville CDP from the deleted Brownsville-Bawcomville CDP.

 2020 census

 As of the 2020 United States census, there were 3,472 people, 1,270 households, and 614 families residing in the CDP.

+Education

+Ouachita Parish School System is the area school district.

+Much of Bawcomville CDP is zoned to Lenwil Elementary School, while a section north of Olive Street and west of Evergreen Street is zoned to Riser Elementary.
+They both feed into Riser Middle School and West Monroe High School.